 Students will learn how traditional fibres used in Indo-Islamic papermaking are prepared, and how materials and tools were adapted through time.

-Students will work in pairs mordanting cotton, abaca, and hemp fibres before dyeing them with a variety of natural dyes.
+Students will work in pairs mordanting cotton, abaca, and flax fibres before dyeing them with a variety of natural dyes.
 The fibres will be formed into sheets of paper using traditional techniques.
 Finished papers will be further dyed, sized, and burnished by hand to a high shine.
 Everyone will leave with a gorgeous sampling of papers displaying the wide range of possibilities of this ancient technique.
 No prior papermaking experience is necessary.

 Radha joins us from Iowa City.
-She will be assisted by fellow papermaker and artist Johan Solberg.

 About Radha Pandey